GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Introduction

 \section{Introduction}

-Federated Learning (FL) is a privacy-preserving technology that enables multiple clients to collaboratively train a machine learning model without sharing their private data \cite{mcmahan2017communication,bonawitz2019towards}.
-In each communication round, the FL server sends the global model to each client, who uses their private data to compute gradients w.r.t. the model parameters and then transmits these gradients back to the server.
-The server aggregates the contributions from all clients and updates the global model for the next round of training.
-This collaborative process is repeated until the global model converges to a satisfactory state.
+Federated learning (FL) \cite{konevcny2016federated,mcmahan2017communication,bonawitz2019towards} has emerged as a promising privacy-preserving paradigm that enables multiple clients to collaboratively train a machine learning model without directly exposing their raw data.
+In each communication round, the server distributes the current global model to the participating clients.
+Each client then computes gradients on their private data and sends the local gradients back to the server, which incorporates these updates into the global model.
+This iterative process continues until the model reaches satisfactory performance.
+Although exchanging gradients instead of raw data makes FL appear privacy-preserving, it has become widely recognized that sensitive information can still be inferred from gradients \cite{wei2020framework,zhang2023survey}.
+Among these threats, label recovery is particularly severe because it is not only a direct privacy leakage but also a prerequisite for many other attacks.

-Despite its privacy-enhancing nature, recent studies \cite{wang2019beyond,wei2020framework,zhang2023survey} have shown that the shared gradients in FL provide a novel attack surface for privacy leakage.
-In particular, adversaries can reveal the label distribution of a client's private training data by inspecting the gradients \cite{dang2021revealing,geng2021towards,wainakh2022user,zhang2024posterior}.
-This label leakage can lead to more severe privacy threats, such as data reconstruction attacks \cite{zhu2019deep,hatamizadeh2022gradvit} that recover the training data of the victim client, membership inference attacks \cite{wang2024graddiff} that reveal whether a training instance belongs to the victim client's dataset, and attribute inference attacks \cite{mehnaz2022your} that infer the values of sensitive attributes of the victim client's training data.